My Neighbours The Dumplings Victoria Park | Beautiful Dumpling Joint in East London

 Welcome to My Neighbours the Dumplings 2.0, a (oh, you guessed it) dumpling-focused eatery that’s taken up residence over a double shopfront on the fringes of Victoria Park.
 On one side you’ll find the restaurant, and on the other the dedicated dumpling kitchen – which, when the concertina doors are drawn back, exposes a tantalising street-side glimpse of the team hand-making the day’s dumplings….

-Inside, you’ll spot head chef Trung Nguyen, back after a year in San Francisco, and master dumpling chef Carol Lee, who’s been with MNTD since their pop up days at Palm 2.
+Inside, you’ll spot head chef Trung Nguyen and master dumpling chef Carol Lee, who’s been with MNTD since their pop up days at Palm 2.
 But as co-founder Becky Wharton told us, My Neighbours The Dumplings Victoria Park is no carbon copy.

 Rather, it’s a beautifully atmospheric, somewhat more polished take on the original.
 Clapton’s artfully peeling wallpaper gets a nod through patinated mirrored gold wall tiles; the up-cycled pallet board bar has been upgraded to a smooth marble butcher’s block, tucked away from the main dining room; and while the communal candlelit tables are still there, they’re now made up of dark moody wood, separated by traditional Chinese screens and evocative illuminated restaurant signs.